Principles Good Quality of Care

 requires the provision of additional services operating in parallel with play,

-creative Arts and filial therapies, the availability of such services ought to
+creative Arts and filial play, the availability of such services ought to

 be taken into account, as their absence may constitute a significant